redachhaibi/nonlocal-boxes/README.md

 |-- ipynb: Contains Python notebooks which demonstrate how the code works
 |  |-- Eval.ipynb: Fast evaluation of the function to optimize
 |  |-- Eval2.ipynb: Fast evaluation of the function to optimize (V2)
+|  |-- Eval2 - notations.pdf: Explains the notations of `Eval2.ipynb`
 |-- tests: Unit tests
 |-- README.md: This file
 ```